 Related Reading: 21 Love Messages To Text Your Boyfriend After A Fight

 6. Don’t check texts after waking up

-You should never check your texts the first thing in the morning.
-Because the moment you do that you will be hit by notification anxiety.
+How to get rid of texting anxiety?
+Try to change your relationship with your phone.
+That will be half the battle won.
+You should never check your texts first thing in the morning.
+Because the moment you do that, you will be hit by notification anxiety.

 You will start replying to messages, start thinking of this and that and your mental peace will be affected.
-Have coffee, do yoga, enjoy the morning and then only pick up the phone.
+When you begin your day with a hit of anxiety, you can rest assured that it will only snowball over the course of the day.
+So, create a calming routine to start off your day.
+Have coffee, do yoga, enjoy the morning and only then pick up the phone.

 7. Keep the phone away